ACUPUNCTURE AND DEVELOPMENT SCIENCE

 Lung/large intestine: Elevated hair copper, in particular, may relate to

-antibiotics), vaccines, toxic chemicals, food toxins, yeasts and parasites contribute
+vaccines, toxic chemicals, food toxins, yeasts and parasites contribute to

-Improper food, poor eating habits, lack of rest and other lifestyle
+food, poor eating habits, lack of rest and other lifestyle factors also contribute

 This tends to overheat the liver.
 One reason for this is that a damaged large intestine produces and accumulates many toxins.
 These are absorbed into the portal vein system of arteries, which conduct the toxins from the large intestine and small intestine directly into the liver.